StasinskiPL/ShareYourScreen/README.md

 # Share your screen with other

-Online communicator with main focus on sharing screen with others working in the browser.
+Online communicator with main focus on sharing screen with others.